MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Freedom to build
   Players can build whatever they want in their private areas as long as it doesn't violate other server rules.
 - ### Marking of private areas
   Claim private areas to protect your property.
-Make sure that everything that is intended for public (e.g. your train station) can be used correctly by other players.
+Make sure that everything that is intended for public (e.g. your train station) can be used correctly by other players. ([Use sub-claims in Open Claims and Parties for this](https://youtu.be/RB-yYwxDjPY?si=aH6wsHtVain1jd5M&t=62))
 - ### Privacy protection
   Only enter locked-off/private areas with the permission of the owner.